igrishaev/pg/doc/030-pool.md

 Should you exhaust the pool -- meaning you try to borrow a connection while there aren't any idle connects and the `max-size` of busy connections is reached -- the pool will throw an exception to let you know about this.

-Here is a simple way to trigger this behaviour:
+Here is a simple way to trigger this behavior:

 ~~~clojure
 ;; create a pool with up to 2 connections